StackStorm-Exchange/stackstorm-bolt/README.md

 ## Aliases

 ChatOps aliases are available for a large portion of the `bolt` actions.
 By default these aliases are disabled.
-Simply editing the files and setting `enabled: true`, then performing a `st2ctl reload --register-aliases` will enable them.
+Editing the alias files and change them to `enabled: true`.
+Then run `st2ctl reload --register-aliases`.

 Below is a list of available aliases: